-Exclusive: Air taxi start-up Joby explores deal to go public - sources
+Exclusive: Air taxi startup Joby explores deal to go public - sources

 By Joshua Franklin and Anirban Sen (Reuters) - Electric passenger aircraft developer Joby Aero Inc is exploring a deal to go public through a merger with a blank-check acquisition firm at a valuation of around $5 billion, according to people familiar with the matter.
+Joby has hired investment banks to solicit interest from so-called special purpose acquisition companies (SPACs) about a potential deal, the sources said.

 By Joshua Franklin and Anirban Sen